Camino del Norte: Day 18 – San Esteban de Leces to La Isla

 Once I had taken a quick dip, I showered back at the albergue and then wandered into town to find an open restaurant.
 The town was quite small, and since it didn’t have a proper supermarket, I planned to just get a large meal and be done for the day.

-I eventually found a restaurant that sold pizzas for 8 euros, but I had to wait for 45 minutes or so for the kitchen to open.
+I eventually found a restaurant that sold pizzas for eight euros, but I had to wait for 45 minutes or so for the kitchen to open.
 I walked around the small town a bit and came back just as the kitchen was opening.
 I must have looked hungry, because the pizza I ordered was massive, and there was almost as much meat as there was cheese on top.
 I accepted the implicit challenge and set to work slowly devouring the pizza.

 After downing the whole thing, I thanked the bar staff and took the long way back to the albergue to hopefully walk off some of the massive meal I just ate.